adamk5550/docs/Languages/JavaScript/ES5 to ES6.md

 In this section you'll find all of the ES5 design patterns you're currently using that have changed in ES6.

-**Note:** Failure to adopt to these changes will see your code fail code review!
+**Note:** Failure to adapt to these changes will see your code fail code review!

 ### Variable Scope